 When the system is first turned on, the controller is in STOP mode.
-To run a ramp/soak profile, push 'RUN/HLD' key.
-The display will indicate 'PGx rUN' (where 'X' is the number of the program that will run) and the setpoint will start ramping from current process temperature i.e. if current temperature falls in segment 3, then ramping will start from current temperature within segment 3 rather than from the very start of the program.
-This avoids any unnecesary time spent in getting the setpoint to current process temperature is outside the programmed profile, then the ramping will start from the starting setpoint and go to Setpoint #2, and so on.
+To run a ramp/soak profile, push 'RUN' key.
+The display will indicate 'PGx rUN' (where 'X' is 1-5 number of the program that will run) and the setpoint will start ramping from current process temperature i.e. if current temperature falls in segment 3, then ramping will start from current temperature within segment 3 rather than from the very start of the progam.
+This avoids any unnecesary time spent in getting the setpoint to current process temperture or having to re-enter program profile to start from current process temperature.
+If current process temperature is outside the programmed profile, then the ramping will start from the starting setpoint and go to Setpoint #2, and so on.
 Controller Run mode is also inidcated by a red flashing dot in the lower right corner of the display.